 Preventing PAD is a matter of keeping your arteries healthy, flexible and clear of plaque.
 And for the most part, that comes down to diet and exercise.
 Obesity and lack of exercise can cause overall deterioration of the arterial system.

 What diet should you follow to avoid developing PAD or worsening symptoms?
 Vascularcures.org recommends a low-fat, low-cholesterol diet plentiful in fruits and vegetables.
-That sounds like a Mediterranean style diet or DASH diet — both good choices.
+That sounds like a Mediterranean-style diet or a DASH diet — both good choices.

 Like the epicatechin found in cocoa (or raw cacao), you can put lots of other nutrients to work to bolster your circulation and pamper your arteries…

 We’ve also known for a while now that people with high levels of omega-3 fatty acids in their blood have a significantly lower risk for heart attack and stroke.